Neon:PrairieLand

 However, they weren't willing to accept our wishes or work with us – that sermon exemplified that.

-And while my mother-in-law was sick at the end, we did extend grace and love towards them.
-We visited as a family.
-My wife went and visited by herself.
+While my mother-in-law was sick at the end, we did extend grace and love toward them.
+We visited as a family, and my wife went and visited by herself.
 The day before she passed, we went up and spent time with them.
 It was a pleasant visit.

 We put in the effort.
-Yet we are the unforgiving ones?!?!
+Yet we are still the unforgiving ones?!?!

 Back to boundaries: Even in that, my father-in-law has resorted to snail mail to insert himself into our lives.
-By sending letters and cards – often not signed, blank or with passive-aggressive or “woe is me” comments.
-Like a bad smell or an obnoxious fart showing up...
+By sending letters and cards – often not signed, blank or with passive-aggressive and “woe is me” comments.

-And even worse than that – he reached out to a friend of mine to obtain information about our family.
-Not willing to actually do the hard work of coming to us, working with us to make things right; to listen and acknowledge the hurt.
+Furthermore, he reached out to a friend of mine to obtain information about our family.
+Not willing to do the hard work of coming to us, working with us to make things right, listening to and acknowledging the hurt.
 No, he chose an easy route to get “information” about our family.

 In making this decision, we sought the wise counsel of some godly family and friends.
-Some were our pastors.
-Others were godly people that we trusted and respected.
+Some were our pastors, and others were godly people that we trusted and respected.
 They all listened to the sermon, and they all said it was horribly abusive.

-That the sermon was another example in a long line of repeated spiritual and emotional abuse at the hands of my inlaws.
-I had to ask some of them not to contact the church pastor on our behalf.
-Some of them were really pissed off.
+That it was another example in a long line of repeated spiritual and emotional abuse at the hands of my in-laws.
+I even had to ask some of them not to contact my in-laws or their church pastor on our behalf.

 Though we are still very grieved by having to make this decision, there is also a bit of relief (and vindication) that came from receiving that feedback.
-Relief that we aren't crazy.
-That we aren't being over-sensitive or easily offended (remember that this is my inlaws' favourite accusation to gaslight us with).
+It is relief that we aren't crazy, that we aren't being oversensitive or easily offended (remember that this is my in-laws' favourite accusation to gaslight us with).

 That there is something definitely toxic and dysfunctional happening in this relationship.